 How have cars changed the world?
 They create significant advantages, but the adverse outcomes are impressive as well.

 What does this mean?
 The technology is on or in the car.
-That car relies on advanced sensors, radars, lidars, and other technologies in conjunction with mapping, to navigate.
+To navigate, that car relies on:

 Dashcam footage from Tesla cars impressively presents the efficiency of the Autopilot feature in predicting or avoiding accidents.
 According to Elon Musk, Tesla's founder, the company has laid the foundations for autonomous cars operating at a safety level "at least twice that of a person, maybe better."

 Why Are Self-Driving Cars Dangerous?

 Though they may be safer than classic cars, self-driving cars can also represent a danger.
 Vehicle safety may be endangered due to: